abeeralotaibi93/Technical-Challenge/task1_cnn_report.md

 ## 4. Model Training

 The network was trained using the binary cross-entropy loss with logits (`BCEWithLogitsLoss`) and optimised with the Adam optimiser at a learning rate of 1e-3.
-A step learning rate scheduler reduced the rate by 50% every five epochs to stabilise convergence.
+A step learning rate scheduler reduced the rate every five epochs to stabilise convergence.
 Early stopping with a patience of three epochs prevented overfitting, with the best model saved at the lowest validation loss.
 Training and validation loss curves showed consistent reduction.

 | Hyperparameter | Value | Purpose / Justification |
 |---|---|---|